 On October 31, 1924, the Southern Pacific (S.P.) took over the E.P. & S.W. and my number was changed to 3420 to merge the two locomotive rosters into one.
 My years on the S.P. were spent on the same lines that the E.P. & S.W. owned.
 My sisters and myself found ourselves pulling trains on branch lines including the Dawson line and the Nacarzari line and switching cars at several locations including Dawson and Tucumcari, New Mexico, Douglas, Arizona, and El Paso, Texas.
 From August of 1937 to the middle of June 1940, the former E.P. & N.E.
 Locomotives that the S.P. classified as C-18 and C-19 were the regular power on the line to Dawson New Mexico.
 The S.P. returned two former E.P. & S.W.
 2-8-2 type locomotives to using coal as fuel in June and July of 1940 for use on the Dawson Branch as traffic increased with the United States involvement in WWII approaching.

-My Conversion to Oil Fuel
+My Conversion to Fuel OIL

 The closing of the Dawson Coal Mine in 1950, I was chosen to be the last locomotive using coal as fuel to remove the coal reserves that the S.P. purchased before the closing of the Dawson mine.
 After this was accomplished, I was converted to burn oil in April 1951.
 The S.P. continued to use me for switching at several locations.
 By this time, the diesel locomotive was the locomotive of choice when railroads purchased new locomotives.